 - Saigon-Bangkok-Singapore by aircraft; Singapore-Labuan-Morotai-Darwin-Perth, B24 Liberator aircraft 25.9.1945

-From Singapore Eric was selected to work on the Burma-Thai Railway with ‘A’ Force Burma, Green Force No. 3 Battation which departed Singapore on 14 May 1942 sailing to Burma.
+From Singapore Eric was selected to work on the Burma-Thai Railway with ‘A’ Force Burma, Green Force No. 3 Battalion which departed Singapore on 14 May 1942 sailing to Burma.

 Green Force comprised about 1,000 of the 3,000 men in ‘A’ Force.
 They disembarked at Victoria Point.
 Some remained working and living near the docks and the bulk of the POWs moved out of Victoria point firstly to construct roads, then repair and enlarge the airfield.
-They departed Victoria Point about 5th August to Tavoy.
-Eric was part of a group who remained to work at the Tavoy airfield and then moved to Ye to complete the airfield there.
+Eric was one of a number of men who pushed 44 gallon fuel drums for three months.
+The group departed Victoria Point about 5th August to Tavoy. remained to work at the Tavoy airfield and then moved to Ye to complete the airfield there.

 The three airfields were completed by mid September 1942.
 Green Force arrived at Kendau 4.8km Camp via Thanbyuzat to begin work on the rail link.